 In six simple steps, you can have four burritos to eat for whatever meal you wish.

 You just need eight ingredients and a skillet, plus you can have some salsa with it to spice things up.

-Check out other top notch fast food breakfast burritos if you like this one.
+top notch fast food breakfast burritos if you like this one.